Prince George Airport: History

-CP Air operated jet service into the airport during the 1970s primarily with the Boeing 737-200 jet liner with non-stop flights to Vancouver, Fort St. John and Whitehorse as well as direct, no change of plane service to Edmonton, Grande Prairie, Fort Nelson and Watson Lake.
-CP Air also operated non-stop Boeing 727-100 jet service to Vancouver as well as direct to Edmonton via a stop in Grande Prairie during the mid 1970s.
+During the 1970s, CP Air operated jet service with the Boeing 737-200 to Vancouver, Fort St. John and Whitehorse as well as direct, no change of plane service to Edmonton, Grande Prairie, Fort Nelson and Watson Lake.
+CP Air also operated non-stop Boeing 727-100 jet service from Vancouver as well as direct 727 jet service from Edmonton via a stop in Grande Prairie during the mid 1970s in addition to its Boeing 737 jet services at this time.
 Pacific Western Airlines also served Prince George at this time with Boeing 737-200 jet service to Vancouver, Edmonton, Kamloops and Dawson Creek, and de Havilland Canada DHC-6 Twin Otter turboprop and Douglas DC-3 flights to Kelowna, Penticton, Prince Rupert, Smithers, Terrace, Quesnel and Williams Lake.
 CP Air and Pacific Western would continue to compete with non-stop service to Vancouver into the 1980s with both airlines flying Boeing 737-200 on the route.
 Pacific Western acquired CP Air and the combined airlines then operated as Canadian Airlines International.

-Prince George Airport underwent a significant expansion and revitalization from 2003 to 2005 that included the development of more check-in counters, larger pre-board screening and holding areas, new baggage carousels, and a border control facility for processing international flights.
+Between 2003–2005, the airport underwent a significant expansion and revitalization that included the addition of more check-in counters, larger pre-board screening and holding areas, new baggage carousels, and a border control facility for international flights.

-On November 17, 2009, the first Boeing 747 aircraft touched down at Prince George Airport, as part of a refuelling stop.
-It was a Southern Air cargo flight, en route from Caracas, Venezuela to Shanghai, China.
-This comes as a result of a runway expansion, increasing the length of runway 15/33 from 7400 ft to 11450 ft, making it the third longest runway in Canada, behind Calgary International (14000 ft) and Vancouver International (11500 ft).
+On November 17, 2009, a Southern Air Boeing 747 aircraft landed at Prince George Airport, as part of a refuelling stop.
+This resulted from a runway expansion which increased the length of runway 15/33 from 7400 ft to 11450 ft – the third longest runway in Canada, behind Calgary International (14000 ft) and Vancouver International (11500 ft).

-On December 19, 2009, a fire destroyed the Northern Thunderbird Air terminal with no loss of life The airline has stated that operations would continue as normal despite the setback.
+On December 19, 2009, a fire destroyed the Northern Thunderbird Air terminal with no loss of life The airline stated that operations would continue as normal despite the setback.

-On July 13, 2012, the third-largest operating cargo aircraft landed at Prince George Airport to pick up cargo.
-The Antonov-124 touched down safely to pick up 7 helicopters from VIH Helicopters en route to Luanda, Angola.
-The aircraft also fuelled up at Prince George while onsite.
-The Antonov returned to Prince George three months later with the helicopters.
+On July 13, 2012, an Antonov-124 landed to pick up 7 helicopters from VIH Helicopters en route to Luanda, Angola.
+The aircraft returned to Prince George three months later with the helicopters.

-In 2015, the Prince George Airport Authority constructed and opened up a 25,000 sqft cargo warehouse.
-Rosenau Trucking Ltd. is currently the anchor tenant operating out of the facility.
+In February 2015, Prince George hosted the 2015 Canada Winter Games.
+Approximately 15,000 people came to the city by air for the games.
+The airport also built a 25,000 sqft cargo warehouse, which is currently operated primarily by Rosenau Trucking Ltd.